lkology/binance-announcements-scraper/README.md

     Catalog 'Latest Binance News': Found 1 new article(s) Found new article Introducing Binance Recurring Buy Catalog 'Latest Activities': No new articles found.
-    'New Fiat Listings': No new articles found.
+    Catalog 'New Fiat Listings': No new articles found.
-    'API Updates': No new articles found.
+    Catalog 'API Updates': No new articles found.
-    'Crypto Airdrop': No new articles found.
+    Catalog 'Crypto Airdrop': No new articles found.
    ```

 ### License